Combining Observational Data and Language for Species Range Estimation: Results

 While we show that language and location observations can be combined to estimate range maps from a few examples, we do not compare to other few-shot methods such as those based on meta-learning~\cite{snell2017prototypical, lee2019meta, finn2017model}.
 However, recent results for non-species range estimation tasks indicate that a good underlying representation is a key component to superior few-shot performance, even outperforming more advanced methods~\cite{hu2022pushing}.

+Another limitation is that our models are most applicable when range and habitat descriptions are available with very few observations, which is not common.
+While we evaluate our approach based on Wikipedia, a more realistic scenario involves obtaining descriptions of rarely observed species from domain experts.
+However, we note that many species have substantial Wikipedia articles despite having fewer than 50 observations on iNaturalist.

 Our models rely on text embeddings and summaries generated from LLMs, and thus may inherit the biases contained within them.
 For example, our model could further amplify biases in the data by incorrectly spatially localizing specific text terms inappropriately.
 Both Wikipedia text and observational data from iNaturalist are biased toward the United States and Western Europe.
 As a result, our models may not generalize as well to other geographical regions.
-As a result, there could be potential negative consequences associated with using the species range predictions from our model to inform conservation or policy decisions.
+There could also be potential negative consequences associated with using the species range predictions from our model to inform conservation or policy decisions.
 While our results are promising, they may still fall short of the quality needed for such high-stakes use cases.
 Therefore, caution is encouraged when making decisions based on the model's predictions.
+Another risk is that the model could be used to locate threatened or endangered species.
+To mitigate this, we only train on publicly available observation data that has been deemed safe to redistribute by the iNaturalist platform.